 The Bronx helped me further cultivate a beautiful and strong sense of community values and hard work.
 I knew very few people in the South Bronx who would ever say no to paid work opportunity.
-Anything I could do that would make me some legal money and I’d turbo zoom over like the roadrunner.
+Anything I could do that would earn m money legally and I’d turbo zoom over like the roadrunner.
 Saying no was a luxury I could not afford since I didn’t know if the next opportunity was tomorrow or next year.

 So fast forward into my 20’s when I began to have an array of options.
 I was working a 9-5 corporate job, running an Airbnb empire, being a weekend chef, getting hired as a freelance photographer and caterer, and studying for the LSAT.
 All at the same time.
 I couldn’t stop.
 I was starting to run on fumes, taking on so much that I couldn’t give 100% to anything.
 Not even my own self-care.

-My Related Blog Post: Dominican Community Values vs. American Independence
+My Related Blog Post: Dominican Community Values versus American Independence

 3. Emotional Regulation: Learning to Pause, Breathe & Listen